ambaradan/docsmarker/docs/rocksmarker/install.md

 . ~/.bashrc
 ```

-Once you re-read the file, verify the version change with:
+Once you re-read the file verify the version change with:

 ```bash
 lua -v
 Lua 5.1.5  Copyright (C) 1994-2012 Lua.org, PUC-Rio
 ```

-Every time you run the executable program, it will use the version in your `.bashrc` file instead of the system version.
+Now every time the executable is requested, the requested version will be used instead of the system version.

 ### Add header files

 Installing the required version is not sufficient for the configuration to work properly.
 The *rocks.nvim* plugin manager needs Lua's *headers* files to compile its version of *luarocks*.
-You must link the required library, **lua.h**, found in `/usr/local/include/` in the *headers* file search path (`/usr/include/`).
+You must then link the required library, **lua.h**, found in `/usr/local/include/` in the *headers* file search path (`/usr/include/`).

 !!! warning ""

     The lack of this file does not allow the initialization script to compile *luarocks* which ends with an error aborting the entire process.

-To link this, use one of the standard *luarocks* `/usr/include/lua/<number_version>` search paths linked to the folder with version 5.1 *headers* files in `/usr/local/include/`.
+For its linking we use one of the standard *luarocks* `/usr/include/lua/<number_version>` search paths linked to the folder with version 5.1 *headers* files in `/usr/local/include/`.

-Doing this requires you to operate again as the root user or with administrator permissions.
-Change to the `include` folder:
+For its implementation, it is again necessary to operate as root user or with administrator permissions.
+Then take yourself to the `/usr/include` folder:

 ```bash
 cd /usr/include/